+We must reinforce our message about volunteers.
 In most communities, volunteers offer a variety of benefits for telecenters.
 They contribute to the day-in, day-out supervision of the facilities - a potential personnel expense that many telecenters could not otherwise afford.
 But the volunteer has deeper significance: the variety of volunteers provides telecenter clientele with personal models with whom they can identify and feel comfortable.
 In telecenters throughout the world, one can find high school and college students, retired business people, active and retired school teachers, and others providing one-on-one and group training and assistance.
 In some places, women do not feel welcome in a telecenter because of the "maleness" of the environment and the accompanying intimidation.
 The presence of self-confident women volunteers helps overcome some of these obstacles.
-For example, as part of a strategy to attract women to participate in telecenter activities in Pondicherry, the Swaminathan Foundation requires that at least one woman is engaged in the management of each center (for instance, the telecenter in the village of Embalm is ruled by four female volunteers).
+For example, as part of a strategy to attract women to participate in telecenter activities in Pondicherry, the Swaminathan Foundation requires that at least one woman is engaged in the management of each center.
+(The telecenter in the village of Embalm is ruled by four female volunteers, and note also that in the new ITU initiative (January 2005) to create 100 Multi-purpose Community Telecentres it is specified that the MCTs "are to be managed by women.")

 Volunteers can also contribute to enlightened decision-making in the telecenter because they reflect a variety of community constituencies.
 One of the most important results of our needs assessment activities in India as part of the veterinary university project mentioned earlier was the creation of a local steering committee for each telecenter site.
-These committees, formed by a diverse group of villagers (including people of both sexes, youth and elders) are in charge of monitoring the economic and social sustainability of the telecenters - in close contact with people at the university.
+These committees, formed by a diverse group of villagers (including people of both sexes, youth and elders), are in charge of monitoring the economic and social sustainability of the telecenters - in close contact with people at the university.
 For example, these committees decide about new services by taking the pulse of village needs, and they administer existing resources and look for new ones (including looking for volunteers in the community interested in telecenter activities).
 The steering committees act as local telecenter champions.